copperdogma/project-agent/README.md

 - `project_append`, `project_update_by_anchor`, `project_move_by_anchor`, `project_delete_by_anchor`
 - `project_undo`, `project_preview`, `project_search`
 - `project_create_section` (new) — creates a section heading if missing (inserted as the first section)
+- `project_move_document` (new) — move a document between top‑level folders (e.g., from "Project Research" to "Projects").
+Optionally rename title and slug.

 ## Example Vault Fixtures